• Recipes

 rinsing berries under running water.

-• Toss the berries gently to coat.
+• Toss the blueberries gently to coat.

 adding coating to berries.